cosynus-lix/f1tenth_quickstart/README.md

 We provided two different tracks, with / without obstacles, which is used in F1tenth virtual competition edition IFAC2020 and IROS2020.
 Their names are: `map_name` = `berlin.png`,`berlin_OFFICIAL_obstacles.png`,`vegas.png`,`vegas_OFFICIAL_obstacles.png`.
 You could find them in the folder `maps/`.

 For more maps, you can have a look [here](https://github.com/f1tenth/f1tenth_simulator/tree/master/maps) and download chosed ones (with the corresponding `.yaml`) to `maps/` for usage.
-You can also DIY a map (design a new one or add obstacles on an old one) by drawing pixels on map image (png/pgm/... files)!
+You can also DIY a map (design a new one or add obstacles on an old one) by drawing pixels on map image (png/pgm/... files) under any picture editor!
 Just remember: white for free space and black for obstacles.
 Moreover, in the `.yaml` file, choose a small value for `resolution` and set the third coordinate of `origin` to a null value (e.g. `0`).

 It should just work perfertly!
 For more details on changing maps, we refer to the description [here](https://github.com/f1tenth/f1tenth_gym_ros#changing-maps).